Advice for staff

 What does a member of staff do if a student tells them they are being abused?

 This is known as a disclosure.
 A disclosure is an allegation made by a child of abuse or behaviour by adults which might suggest this.

 Staff must never offer confidentiality.
 Staff must explain to the student that concerns regarding their welfare must be passed on in order that support can be given to try to improve the situation.

 Staff must remain calm and listen to what the student is saying.
-They do not try to investigate and must never put words into child’s mouth or ask leading questions e.g. “Did your parent hit you?”.
+Staff do not try to investigate and must never put words into child’s mouth or ask leading questions e.g. “Did your parent hit you?”.

 What does a staff member do if they have concerns about a student?

-Staff do not delay in passing on a concern; this is because the staff member could be the only person who has a piece of information that could be added to other concerns already held about the child.
+Staff must not delay in passing on a concern; this is because the staff member could be the only person who has a piece of information that could be added to other concerns already held about the child.

-Staff complete a referral, using the student’s own words (where possible) and providing as much detail as is available.
+Staff must complete a CPOMS referral, using the student’s own words (where possible) and providing as much detail as is available.
 Staff distinguish between fact and opinion and avoid their own judgements in the write up.

-If staff discover something in the evening or at the weekend which leads them to believe that a student’s welfare could be in imminent danger, they will take advice from the duty social worker on 020 8770 5000.
+If staff discover something in the evening or at the weekend which leads them to believe that a student’s welfare could be in imminent danger, they should take advice from the duty social worker on 020 8770 5000.

 Further advice can be obtained from the NSPCC on their website or on 0808 800 5000